 Migrate to Fastmail from another provider

-If you're coming to FastMail from another email provider (such as Gmail, Outlook, your ISP, or another cloud host), then you'll want to bring your email, calendars and contacts with you.
-You can also bring your own domain with you, keeping all your existing email addresses and aliases.
+If you're coming to Fastmail from another email provider (such as Gmail, Outlook, your internet service provider, or another cloud host), then you'll want to bring your email, calendars, and contacts with you.
+If you own a domain, you can also bring it with you and keep all of your existing email addresses and aliases at that domain.

 The following information makes it easy to move all your information into Fastmail, once you have chosen a plan.